For current political commentary, see the daily political notes.

 ** Going on the great dome is "forbidden", so in a sense it constitutes "breaking security".
-Nonetheless, the MIT Museum proudly exhibited photos of some of the best dome hacks, as well as some of the objects that hackers placed on the dome in their hacks.
-The MIT administration thus implicitly recognizes that "breaking security" is not necessarily evil and need not be invariably condemned.
+Nonetheless, the MIT Museum proudly presents photos of some of the best dome hacks, as well as some of the objects that hackers placed on the dome in their hacks.
+The MIT administration thus implicitly recognizes that "breaking security" is not inherently evil and need not be invariably condemned.
 Whether security breaking is wrong depends on what the security breaker proceeds to do with the "forbidden" access thus obtained.
 Hurting people is bad, amusing the community is good.

 *** I coined the term "cracker" in the early 80s when I saw journalists were equating "hacker" with "security breaker".

 **** The piece 4'33" is trivial in the mathematical sense.
 For each "movement", the pianist opens the keyboard cover, waits the appropriate amount of time, then closes it; that's all.
 It is a musical counterpart of the empty set.